-piped onto the beach.
-Bulldozers are then used to move the new sand on the beach until the beach matches the project design profile.
-DEP is authorized to review innovative technologies for beach nourishment and, on a limited basis, authorize alternatives to traditional dredge and fill projects to determine the most cost-effective techniques for beach nourishment.
+"Beach nourishment" is the practice of maintaining a beach by the replacement of sand.
+14 In a typical beach nourishment project, sand is collected from an offshore location by a dredge and piped onto the beach.
+15 Bulldozers are then used to move the new sand on the beach until the beach matches the project design profile.
+16 The DEP is authorized to review innovative technologies for beach nourishment and, on a limited basis, authorize alternatives to traditional dredge and fill projects to determine the most cost-effective techniques for beach nourishment.
+17

 The Legislature has recognized that beach-quality sand for the nourishment of the state's critically eroded beaches is an exhaustible resource, in ever-decreasing supply, which must be carefully managed for the benefit of Florida's beaches.
-The Legislature has also recognized that inlets interrupt or alter the natural drift of beach-quality sand resources, which often results in these sand resources being deposited in nearshore areas or in the inlet channel, or in the inland waterway adjacent to the inlet, instead of providing natural nourishment to the adjacent eroding beaches.
+18 The Legislature has also recognized that inlets interrupt or alter the natural drift of beach-quality sand resources, which often results in these sand resources being deposited in nearshore areas or in the inlet channel, or in the inland waterway adjacent to the inlet, instead of providing natural nourishment to the adjacent eroding beaches.
+19

-The Department of Environmental Protection (DEP) is required to determine which beaches are critically eroded and in need of restoration and nourishment.
-According to DEP, as of 2017, there are 420.9 miles of critically eroded beach, 8.7 miles of critically eroded inlet shoreline, 92.2 miles of non-critically eroded beach, and 3.2 miles of non-critically eroded inlet shoreline statewide.
+The DEP is required to determine which beaches are critically eroded and in need of restoration and nourishment.
+According to the DEP, as of 2017, there are 420.9 miles of critically eroded beach, 8.7 miles of critically eroded inlet shoreline, 92.2 miles of non-critically eroded beach, and 3.2 miles of non-critically eroded inlet shoreline statewide.
 Erosion is termed "critical" if there is a threat to or loss of one of four specific interests: upland development, recreation, wildlife habitat, or important cultural resources.
+22